Medium modification of pion production in low energy Au+Au collisions: Medium Modifications

-As one can see, \cref{eq:inmedium cross} is almost identical to \cref{eq:vacuum cross}, except that effective masses and momenta appear. ($n_j^*$ is defined as $n_j$, but also with the effective mass.)
+Evidently, Eq.~\eqref{eq:inmedium cross} is almost identical to Eq.~\eqref{eq:vacuum cross}, except that it contains effective masses and momenta ($n_j^*$ is analogously defined as $2m_j^*$ for fermions).
 In fact, this is why the Bjorken-Drell convention is used: The matrix element does not need to be in-medium modified, only the other factors are changed.
-However the delta function has to have the actual four momentum of the particles, as that is required by energy and momentum conservation.
+Note however that the delta function has to have the actual four momenta of the particles, as required by energy and momentum conservation.

+The trivial suppression of cross sections by the effective masses has been shown to account for the major part of the difference between nucleon-nucleon cross sections in vacuum and in nuclear matter \cite{Pandharipande:1992zz,Fuchs:2001fp}.
+The simple approximation to keep $\mathfrak{M}$ constant in the medium is therefore superior to assuming a constant $\mathcal M$ instead.

-The Bjorken-Drell convention of the matrix element leads to another problem, as it depends on the free c.m. energy of the system and thus the free four-momenta of colliding particles, while only the kinetic four-momenta are available in the medium.
+The Bjorken-Drell convention of the matrix element on the other hand leads to another problem, as it depends on the so-called free center of mass (c.m.)~energy of the system and thus on the free four-momenta of the colliding particles, while only the kinetic four-momenta are available in the medium.
 In other words the existing potentials have to be taken into account when calculating the available energy of the system.
 Thus the c.m.~energy has to be modified as well.
-One option, which many transport codes (including GiBUU in Skyrme-like mode) use for hadron-hadron reactions, is with the so-called free c.m.~energy
+One option, which many transport codes (including GiBUU in Skyrme-like mode) use for hadron-hadron reactions, is the free c.m.~energy

 with free momenta